 We believe there is a God (as opposed to no God).
 More than that, we believe this God rewards those who seek him. “…because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.”
 (Hebrews 11:6).

 We believe this God has no equal.
 There is no yin to his yang or yang to his yin.
 He is more powerful than anything he created.
 God’s enemies are not on a level playing field with him and we do not need to worry that they will conquer him (or us).

 We believe this unequaled God is the only one worthy of our worship.
 He is worthy of the worship we declare with our words and the worship we demonstrate by the way we live our lives.

 We believe all other gods are false gods.
-These false gods, often represented in biblical times by statues and idols, are dangerous distractions from the one true God.
-Conversely, anything that is a distraction from our relationship may become, for us, an idol or false god.
+These false gods, often represented by statues and idols, are dangerous distractions from the one true God.
+In some parts of the world, families have literal idols in their homes, but anything that is a distraction from our relationship with God might become an idol or false god for us.
 Often these distractions are good things that become bad when they are honored too highly.
 My biggest distraction tends to be ministry; I have friends who get distracted by relationships, their kids’ sports, the accumulation of wealth, security, food.
 Anything can become a false god.